skinne14/osc-root/app/about/fellows.md

 ## Request Help from a Fellow

-If you are a Harvard faculty member or faculty assistant and would like an OA Fellow to assist you with the process of depositing work into DASH, just email us at [osc@harvard.edu](mailto:osc@harvard.edu).
+If you are a Harvard faculty member or faculty assistant and would like an OA Fellow to assist you with the process of depositing work into DASH, just email us at [{{site.email}}](mailto:{{site.email}}).

 ## Our Current Fellows